inspiraller/todos/README.md

 # How long did you spend on your solution?

-1. 30m - create next app - with basic styling to render a list of todos
+1. 30m - Create next app - with basic styling to render a list of todos
-2. 45mm - put index page into a todos page, create jest setup and create basic render test
+2. 45m - Put index page into a todos page, create jest setup and create basic render test
-3. 30m - Refactor todos page - into separate components ton consume data from a fictitious REST response.
+3. 30m - Refactor todos page - into separate components to consume data from a mock REST response.
-4. 45m - create a mock json response to load into this component, using msw and ensure test still passes
+4. 45m - Create a mock json response to load into this component, using MSW and ensure test still passes

 break

-5. 1.30m node - create basic node server to provide REST api, and consume into todos page.
+5. 1.30h node - create basic node server to provide REST api, and consume into todos page.
 6. 10m - Create Add Todo component
 7. 1h - Configure redux with devtools - to consume the rest api get request - to then populate Todos.
 Ensure test still works with redux
-8. 10m - create action creator to just populate entire pending todos after api post method.
+8. 10m - Create action creator to just populate entire pending todos after api post method.
-9. 20m tidyup and and ensure tests still work
+9. 20m Tidyup and and ensure tests still work

 -------------------------------------------
 # How do you build and run solution?